Jerald/yolol-is-cylons/information/cylon-ast.md

 > Written by Oscar (Matrixmage).
 >
-> This spec as primarily designed by the following Cylon users (in alphabetical order):
+> This spec was primarily designed by the following Cylon users (in alphabetical order):
 > `Chthonium#3988`
 > `Martin#2468`
 > `Matrixmage#4830`